GluuFederation/docs-gg-prod/docs/source/uma-tutorial.md

 ### Add Route

 For a proxy, you need to add a Route to the Service.
-For more details, see the [Gluu UMA PEP route docs](/plugin/gluu-uma-pep/#add-route-using-gg-ui).
+For more details, see the [Gluu UMA Auth and UMA PEP route docs](/plugin/gluu-uma-auth-pep/#route-level).

 - Route1
     - Add the first route in **claim_service** with `gathering.example.com` as the host.